 The content will be taught using a range of lesson styles, including: theory sessions, presentations, group work, practical activities and field work.

 10% of the overall assessment of A-Level Environmental Science will contain mathematical skills equivalent to Level 2 or above.
 At least 15% of the overall assessment of A-Level Environmental Science will assess knowledge, skills and understanding in relation to practical work.

-- 5 GCSEs at Grade 4 or above in any examined subject, including English Language and Maths
+5 GCSEs at Grade 5 or above which must include English Language and Maths

 After Your Course

 Studying Environmental Science will provide you with an excellent opportunity to develop skills that will transfer to a wide range of careers or further study: